Skip to content

 Stone Mountain Park

 For families seeking outdoor adventures and recreational fun, Stone Mountain Park is a perfect holiday destination.
-With its sprawling landscapes, scenic vistas, and an array of attractions, the park caters to a diverse range of interests.
+With its sprawling landscapes, scenic vistas, and a diverse array of attractions, the park caters to a wide range of interests.

 The iconic Stone Mountain itself is a natural wonder, featuring the largest exposed granite dome in North America.
 Families can hike or take a scenic Skyride to the summit, where panoramic views of the surrounding landscape await.